 The second largest animal on the land!

+“The largest of all rhino species”Known for its square upper lip, large two horns, and incredible size, the white rhino once roamed across southern and northern Africa.
 At the start of the 20th century, the white rhino population dwindled to as few as 50 individuals.
 Today, the white rhino shows both the promise of conservation for the species, and the incredible threats still facing it.
 While the Southern white rhino has seen its population rebound so strongly that it’s no longer endangered, the Northern white rhino is now functionally extinct with just two females remaining.

 Incredible White Rhino Facts!